-Step Up supports historically under represented youth in Minneapolis who are ready to navigate the professional world.
-The program helps organizations diversify their workforce and build a strong base of young, skilled workers for the entire region.
-Step Up has provided over 30,000 internships since 2003, yielding tremendous benefits for young people, businesses, and our regional economy.
-Step Up is more than a job; it's a way forward.
+Step Up supports historically underrepresented youth in Minneapolis who are ready to navigate the professional world.
+The program helps organizations diversify their workforce and build a base of young, skilled workers for the entire region.

+Step Up has provided over 30,000 internships since 2003, yielding a competitive talent pipeline, a stronger economy, and millions of dollars in wages for Step Up interns.